gerryd/cookbook/content/recipe/desserts/strawberry-bavarois.md

 - let cool a little bit
 - mix the almond flour, powder sugar, flour and salt
 - add in the egg whites (not whipped!) and almond extract
-- last, add in the cooled butter
+- lastly, add in the cooled butter
-- rest in the fridge for 1h
+- rest in the fridge for 1 hour
-- pre-heat the oven to 180 °C
+- preheat the oven to 180 °C
 - grease the springform walls with butter, baking paper on the bottom
 - pour the cooled mixture in, spread evenly
 - bake for 23 to 28 minutes